berkerdemoglu/DataVisualysis/data_visualysis/PROGRAMPLAN.md

 >- Study data visualization from PCCB.
 X
 >- Load the DataVisualysis logo. ✓
 >- Study some C++ from that 4-hour long video. ✓
->- Write the compare_datasets() function in data_visualysis.py
+>- Write the compare_datasets() function in data_visualysis.py.
+INCOMPLETE
 >- Revise the methods of the DataVisualysis class.
+INCOMPLETE
 >- Revise the parameter names of all functions and methods.
+DISCONTINUED
 >- Revise data_modeler_exceptions. ✓
 >- Rename files to match the project's name, DataVisualysis. ✓
 >- See if you need class methods.
 DISCONTINUED
 >- Add comments.
+INCOMPLETE
 >- Look for some duplicate code, slowing down the program.
+INCOMPLETE
 >- See if you need to refactor some things.
+INCOMPLETE
 >- Revise the check_directory() function.
 DISCONTINUED
 >- Download the code and save it in the python_projects folder. ✓